oSoWoSo/disroot-howto/pages/10.DisHub/04.Connections/docs.en.md

 **Approve**: you accept this connection.
 It appears in your contact list.
 The default permissions set by your channel role to your connections applies.

-**Ignore**: the channel can see your posts if it has permission (according to your channel role) and if the post you write is also accesssible for that channel (for example if you make it public).
+**Ignore**: the channel can see your stream if it has permission (according to your channel role) and if the post you write is also accesssible for that channel (for example if you make it public).
 But you won't see anything that this channel will post in your network stream, and it won't be allowed to write on your channel (wall or @mention).

 This connection is not approved, as you can see on the message you get when you click on ignore: